MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

    * Select the type of input

 1. Select **Save**.
 A search message extension using bot framework created.
-1. At the upper-right, select **Preview in Teams**.
+1. At the upper-right corner, select **Preview in Teams**.
 The app opens in Teams desktop or web client.

 ---